Madiun Affair: Hatta's rationalization program and impact on FDR's military strength

-On May 15, 1948, the TNI Masjarakat or laskar, one of the principal bases of FDR's strength, was demobilized.
+On May 15, 1948, the TNI Masjarakat, or laskar, one of the principal bases of FDR's strength, was demobilized.
 Western-oriented and pro-government military officers wanted a smaller, more disciplined, and more trustworthy army under their leadership.
 They viewed TNI masjarakat as a less well-trained and -educated military organization that was strongly associated with communist organizations.
 The government wanted the Army to be led by professional officers who had undergone serious military training.
 Two pro-government military organizations, West Java Siliwangi Division and the Corps Polisi Militer (CPM, Military Police Corp), were officially acknowledged and given legal status.
-The demobilization of TNI masjarakat means the influence of FDR in the government was getting weaker and this deepened the FDR's resentment against the government.
+The demobilization of TNI masjarakat meant the influence of FDR in the government was getting weaker and this deepened the FDR's resentment against the government.
 From the FDR's perspective, rationalization was an attempt to destroy FDR's power.

 The FDR was not the only group that opposed Hatta's rationalization.
 Among the military units that began to oppose the Hatta government was Division IV, better known as Divisi Senopati, which was stationed in Solo and placed under the command of Colonel Sutarto.
-Like the FDR, Division IV was also disappointed with Hatta's rationalization and protested against the program on May 20, 1948.
+Like FDR, Division IV was also disappointed with Hatta's rationalization and protested against the program on May 20, 1948.
 Hatta's decision to incorporate Division IV into Division I would place Colonel Sutarto in a reserve officer position.
-Sutarto and his soldiers ignored the instruction and began to reorganize their own division.
+Sutarto and his soldiers ignored the instruction and began to reorganize their division.
 They transformed Division IV into a "battle-ready military unit" which gained support from the majority of Solo's population and FDR followers.
 They named the unit Divisi Pertempuran Panembahan Senopati (Battle-Division Duke Senopati).
 Sutarto was mysteriously murdered on July 2, 1948.
 Those who supported the FDR perceived the murder as part of the Hatta's rationalization program.